Political union: Academic analysis

 The political position of the United Kingdom is often discussed, as well as former states like Serbia and Montenegro (2003–2006), the Soviet Union (1922–1991) and the United Arab Republic (1958–1961).

 Lord Durham was widely regarded as one of the most important thinkers in the history of the British Empire's constitutional evolution.
 He articulated the difference between a full legislative union and a federation.
 In his 1839 Report, in discussing the proposed union of Upper and Lower Canada, he says:

 Two kinds of union have been proposed – federal and legislative.
 By the first, the separate legislature of each province would be preserved in its present form and retain almost all its present attributes of internal legislation, the federal legislature exercising no power save in those matters which may have been expressly ceded to it by the constituent provinces.
 A legislative union would imply a complete incorporation of the provinces included in it under one legislature, exercising universal and sole legislative authority over all of them in exactly the same manner as the Parliament legislates alone for the whole of the British Isles.

 However, unification is not merely voluntary.
 It requires a balance of power between two or more states, which can create an equal monetary, economic, social and cultural environment.
 Those states that are eligible to unify must also agree to a transition from anarchy, where there is no sovereignty above the state level, to hierarchy.

 States can decide to enter a voluntary union as a solution for existing problems and to face possible threats, such as environmental threats for instance.
 The task of triggering a political crisis and to get the attention of the citizens toward the unification's necessity is in the hands of the elites.
 It rarely succeeds (with exceptions such as the Old Swiss Confederacy and the confederation of the United States), and at times even leads to a forced unification (Italy, USSR), where the unified states are deeply unequal.

 From a realist perspective, small states can unify in order to face strong states or to conquer weak ones.
 One of the reasons to seek unification to a stronger state besides a common threat can be a situation of negligence or ignorance on behalf of the weak state.

 According to a 1975 study by University of Rochester political scientist William Riker, unions were motivated by security threats.
-However, in contrast to Riker, Ryan Griffiths, a Syracuse University political scientist, published a paper in 2010 in which he analyzed voluntary political unifications from 1816-2001 and found that while unifications have occurred without security threats, they have not taken place in the absence of a common language.
+However, in contrast to Riker, Ryan Griffiths, a Syracuse University political scientist, published a paper in 2010 in which he analyzed voluntary political unifications from 1816 to 2001 and found that while unifications have occurred without security threats, they have not taken place in the absence of a common language.